Configuring the on-premises gateway for high availability

 - Log on to the subsequent on-premises gateway instances and repeat steps 2 to 6.

-The subsequent instances are added as secondary instances in the storage bucket.
+The subsequent instances are added as secondary instances in the storage.

-To configure on-premises gateway instances for high availability with a private object storage
+To configure on-premises gateway instances for HA with private object storage

 - Log on to an on-premises gateway instance that you want to add as the primary instance.